durgs7642/Finora---Full-Stack-Trading-Portfolio-Management-Platform/README.md

-# TradeX 📈
+# Finora 📈

+### Full-Stack Trading & Portfolio Management Platform

-TradeX is a modern full-stack trading and investment platform designed to provide users with a seamless experience for exploring market data, analyzing stocks, managing portfolios, and executing virtual buy/sell operations.
+Finora is a modern full-stack trading and investment platform designed to provide users with a seamless experience for exploring market data, analyzing stocks, managing portfolios, and executing buy/sell operations.
 The platform focuses on security, performance, and real-time financial insights through an intuitive and responsive user interface.

 ---